CRAswinRaj/Software-Module-Abhiyaan-2021/readme.txt

 Previous Experience:
 -------------------
 Learnt c++ in 11th and 12th
-Learnt python from youtube videos
+Learnt python (from free resources like youtube videos)

 Current POR: